Camino is addictive

 It all started in St. Jean Pied de Port…

-There is many more people on the way than last year.
+There are many more people on the way than last year.

 We found the best shop owner in Navarra – he treated with his best wines, consulted on the best products for our pasta.
 It was a fantastic dinner!